AkkuB0Y/sentiment-analysis/README.md

 # Currently scraping:

-> Sentiments about co-op on the r/uwaterloo subreddit!
+> Sentiments about co-op on the r/uwaterloo subreddit
+> Sentiments about the job market in Toronto (r/torontoJobs)